top of page

 Contractors

 TSK Group, a Spanish company, entered into a contract with APSCL as an EPC contractor on July 25 of the previous year and commenced operations on April 30, 2011.
-The construction of the plant was successfully finalized within 210 days as per the agreed timeline.
-The contracted company is committed to providing a warranty service for one and a half years.
+The construction of the plant was successfully finalized within a span of 210 days as per the agreed timeline.
+The contracted company is committed to providing a warranty service for a duration of one and a half years.
 Austria's GE Gen Backer Company was responsible for supplying all engines, while additional equipment was sourced from Spain and Germany.
 The project involved collaborative efforts from engineers hailing from Austria, Spain, Germany, and Bangladesh, all contributing to establishing the new plant.

 Fuel Supply

 Natural Gas has been used to operate this powerplant.
-APSCL worked on it to arrange the fuel from its responsibility.
+APSCL worked on it to arrange the fuel from its own responsibility.

 Power Generation